 LeBron James ‘Doing All He Can’ To Keep Tristan Focused As Haters Slam Khloe For Staying With Him

-Tristan Thompson and LeBron James are about to take on the Celtics for the last time in the NBA Playoffs and we’re hearing that King James is struggling to keep Khloe’s BF focused!
+Tristan Thompson and LeBron James are about to take on the Celtics for the last time in the NBA Playoffs and we’re hearing that King James is working to keep Khloe’s BF focused!
 Get all the EXCLUSIVE details right here!

 Tristan Thompson, 27, LeBron James, 33, and the rest of the Cleveland Cavaliers are about to take on the Boston Celtics in Game 7 of the Eastern Conference finals on Sunday night, May 27, and the pressure is on to deliver a win.
 Now, thanks to our insiders, we’re learning how LeBron and Tristan are handling the stress just weeks after an earth-shattering cheating scandal surfaced.
 “At first LeBron was furious at Tristan over the cheating scandal, he saw what a negative impact it was having on his game, and on the Cavs performance as a whole,” the source told HollywoodLife.com EXCLUSIVELY.
 “LeBron realizes though that they need Tristan if they’re going to win, especially now that LeBron’s been injured, so he’s being a lot more supportive of him.”